 Flag of Ukraine

-Grammarly stands with Ukraine
+Grammarly Stands With Ukraine

 We are a company with a deep connection to Ukraine.
 Grammarly was founded in Ukraine; our co-founders are from Ukraine, and we have many team members who call Ukraine home.
-The Russian attacks are horrific atrocities and have caused immense suffering, fear, and heartbreak.
+To our colleagues, friends, family, and all the people of Ukraine, know that we stand with you, completely and wholeheartedly, and are sending aid.
+We are in awe of Ukraine’s resilience, bravery, and unbreakable spirit under these unimaginable circumstances.

 What you can do